threekeytherapy/threekeytherapy.com/_projects/about.md

 ---
 title: About
 subtitle:
-description:  My name is Claus, I am a certified Manuvision body therapist, and look forward to meeting you.
+description:  My name is Claus, I am a certified Manuvision body therapist, and I look forward to meeting you.
 featured_image: /images/profile2crop4.jpg
-date: 2023-11-03 00:00:00
+date: 2023-11-04 00:00:00
 ---

 ## About Me